ksmith6/sdc-capstone/README.md

 _________________________________________________________________
 dense_2 (Dense)              (None, 2)                 258
 _________________________________________________________________
 activation_9 (Activation)    (None, 2)                 0

 =================================================================
 We trained our model on images taken from the simulator, which we manually labeled as “red” and “not red”.
 We also implemented code to zoom in on the image of the traffic light.
 This helped get rid of extraneous data in the images and allowed the classifier to focus on the traffic lights.
 We also applied image augmentation techniques to help our classifier adapt to a larger variety of images it may encounter.
 These techniques included flipping, zoom and shifting the images horizontally/vertically to create more data.
-This process can be found in /ros/src/tl_detector/train.py.
+This process can be found in `/ros/src/tl_detector/train.py`.

-We eventually ended up with the model weights (/ros/src/tl_detector/model.h5) and were able to test our program to predict traffic lights.
+We eventually ended up with the model weights (`/ros/src/tl_detector/model.h5`) and were able to test our program to predict traffic lights.

 For the real-world Carla implementation we used the [Tensorflow Object Detection API] (https://github.com/tensorflow/models/tree/master/research/object_detection).
-We followed the guidance of Team Vulture's/John Chen nwork at https://github.com/diyjac/SDC-System-Integration/tree/master/classifier where they looked at different options.
+We followed the guidance of Team Vulture's/John Chen work on [GitHub](https://github.com/diyjac/SDC-System-Integration/tree/master/classifier) where they looked at different options.
 This was also recommended by Anthony Sarkis on Slack channel [Anthony Sarkis Medium blog](https://medium.com/@anthony_sarkis/self-driving-cars-implementing-real-time-traffic-light-detection-and-classification-in-2017-7d9ae8df1c58).

-We followed the instructions in John Chen's document Section 2.5 to download and extract the pre-trained model and weights from [Faster R-CNN with Resnet] (http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz), and leveraged the training data on just_traffic_light.bag rosbag data.
+We followed the instructions in John Chen's document Section 2.5 to download and extract the pre-trained model and weights from [Faster R-CNN with Resnet] (http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_coco_11_06_2017.tar.gz), and leveraged the training data on `just_traffic_light.bag` rosbag data.

 After training was complete, we freeze the best checkpoint 1911 as the final model.
-We ran the scripts John Chen's team provided to verify the classification ofrosbag images.
+We ran the scripts John Chen's team provided to verify the classification of `rosbag` images.

-We toggle between the sim model and the real Carla model by setting ros parameter "model_type" to CNN for the launch files corresponding to sim (styx.launch) vs. the Carla model (site.launch).
+We toggle between the sim model and the real Carla model by setting ros parameter `model_type` to CNN for the launch files corresponding to sim (`styx.launch`) vs. the Carla model (`site.launch`).

 ## Drive-By-Wire (DBW)